 The Company does not account for any fixed rate financial assets and liabilities at fair value through profit and loss account.
-Therefore a change in interest rates at the reporting date would not affect profit and loss account.
+There interest rates at the reporting date would not affect profit and loss account.

 Sensitivity analysis for variable rate instruments